 - Be proactive about campus safety.

-- Register with Services for Students with Disabilities (if applicable).
+- Register with Disability & Access (if applicable).

 - Research options for purchasing textbooks.